Surrey Place is governed by a Board of Directors, with the Chief Executive Officer serving in an ex-officio capacity.

-The Board of Directors is responsible for ensuring that Surrey Place achieves success in the following areas:
+The Board of Directors are responsible for ensuring that Surrey Place achieves success in the following areas:

-- Overall integrity of the organization – including vision, mission, strategic direction and core values
+- The overall integrity of the organization – including vision, mission, strategic direction and core values

 - Quality of programs and services